 - You are asked by a client to review information about a proposed complex merger.
-The client would like you to advise them about how to proceed. - A review of the accountant's assessment showed that they - unconsciously biased their evaluation of the information in favor of their client and - ignored (e.g. failed to include in their evaluation) information about the target that was objectively relevant but unfavorable to their client's interest. - were unable to adjust their thinking even after monetary rewards were included that should have adjusted their analysis.
-[Bazerman, Loewenstein, Moore, 2002] - $\circ\,$ What if you were told that you'd have to testify for - o The client? - o The other party to the merger?
+The client would like you to advise them about how to proceed. - A review of the accountant's assessment showed that they - $\circ~$ unconsciously biased their evaluation of the information in favor of their client and - ignored (e.g. failed to include in their evaluation) information about the target that was objectively relevant but unfavorable to their client's interest. - were unable to adjust their thinking even after monetary rewards were included that should have adjusted their analysis.
+Bazerman, Loewenstein, Moore, 2002 - What if you were told that you'd have to testify for The client? - The other party to the merger?
 [Murrie, 2013]

-CPE Module 2, Human Ethical Behavior Copyright © Richard S. Mar
+vior Copyright © Richard S. Mark